Orange Collective

 Low-code platforms: $37.4B (2025) → $264.4B (2032) at ~32% CAGR.[1]
 Gartner forecast 70% of new apps low-code by 2025.[2]
 The AI re-platform pulls forward the unaddressed long tail — every workflow currently living in Excel, Notion, Zapier, or someone's head.

-The internal-tools market isn't unbuilt — it's unaddressed.
-The first AI-native platform that combines prompt-to-app with the boring enterprise plumbing will eat a category that has paid Retool $138M a year just to be slightly less painful.
+The demand for internal tools is enormous and most of it never makes it to engineering's queue.
+The first AI-native platform that pairs prompt-to-app with real enterprise plumbing should pull that long tail forward — into a category that already pays Retool $138M a year just to be slightly less painful.

 Orange Collective